airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 #### 1.4 Normalization

 Wikipedia defines normalization as "the process of organizing the attributes and tables of a relational database to minimize data redundancy."
-This is honestly a pretty good definition.
 There are many normalization strategies, but a database is usually considered normalized if it is in third normal form (3NF).
 What this means is the following:

 1. Each attribute contains only atomic values.
 This explicitly rules out complex JSON or array structures stored at the leaf node.